JetBrains/Qodana/TeamCity/README.md

  }
 ```

-If your projects rely on technologies that are not fully supported, you may need additional steps in your build to download dependencies and so on.
+If your projects rely on technologies that are not fully supported, you may require additional steps in your build: for example, to download dependencies.

-Temporary limitation: having more than one Qodana build step in the build is not supported in the current version.
+>Temporary limitation: only one Qodana build step can be added to the configuration.
 If you
-need to aggregate the analysis of several builds into one, use the TeamCity Composite Build Configuration feature.
+need to aggregate the analysis of several builds into one, use the TeamCity [Composite Build Configuration](https://www.jetbrains.com/help/teamcity/composite-build-configuration.html) feature.

-After the build is finished, you will see the *Qodana* tab on your build overview page.
+After the build is finished, you will see the **Qodana** tab on the **Build Overview** page.
 Note that the tab
-can be hidden under the *More* section.
-To see it in all builds with such step, mark the *Qodana* tab with a star.
+can be hidden under the **More** section.
+To see it in all builds with this step, mark the **Qodana** tab with a star.

-Almost all [UI features](../UI/README.md) of the *Qodana* tab are similar between all Qodana tools we provide.
+Almost all [UI features](../UI/README.md) of the **Qodana** tab are similar between all Qodana tools we provide.
 They are
-sufficient for exploring the results of a single run, but the *TeamCity* tab gives even more.
+sufficient for exploring the results of a single run, but the tab in TeamCity offers even more.
 You can easily compare two
 builds and focus on the difference.
-Now the comparison is limited to a single build configuration, but
+Now, the comparison is limited to a single build configuration, but
-we are working to provide the cross-configuration option as well.
+we are working on providing the cross-configuration option as well.

 ### Configuration

 The main Qodana functionality comes from the 'engine' shaped into the Docker image.
 If you want to go beyond the
 boundaries of the default settings, refer to the [Docker image guide](../Docker/README.md).
-Note that you don't need to write `docker run` on your own, since the plugin will do it for you.
+Note that you don't need to write `docker run` on your own: the plugin will do it for you.
 You can just use all other options and provide them via the dedicated UI or DSL properties.

 ### Advanced Configuration

-Advanced configuration lets you report all found problems via the TeamCity standard tests mechanism.
+Advanced configuration allows you to report all found problems via the standard TeamCity tests mechanism.
 It means
-you can assign investigations, mute, see history, and everything else you are doing with tests in TeamCity.
+you can assign investigations, must, see history, and do everything else you can do with regular tests in TeamCity.
 Qodana
 reports tests in four different ways:

 - per problem